JuliaAI/MLJ.jl/docs/src/working_with_categorical_data.md

 !!! warning

-    Unpredictable behaviour may result whenever `Finite` categorical data presents in a production set with different classes (levels) from those presented during training
+    Unpredictable behavior may result whenever `Finite` categorical data presents in a production set with different classes (levels) from those presented during training

 Consider, for example, the following naive workflow: